VeronikaKatyrynchuk/rsschool-cv/cv.md

 [email](veronikakatyrynchuk15@gmail.com)

 ## Summary
-*I'm passionate junior developer that is hungry for success.
+*I'm a passionate junior developer that is hungry for success.
 I sow the seeds for my bright future*

 ## My goals are:
 * To Become a Front End Engeneer